-This campus is owned and operated by Corinthian Schools, Inc., a Delaware corporation, which is a wholly owned subsidiary of Corinthian Colleges, Inc., a Delaware corporation.
+This campus is owned and operated by Florida Metropolitan University, Inc., a Florida corporation, which is a wholly owned subsidiary of Rhodes Colleges, Inc., a subsidiary of Corinthian Colleges, Inc., a Delaware corporation.
 Corporate offices are located at 6 Hutton Centre Drive, Suite 400, Santa Ana, CA 92707.